 HRT’s developers like to constantly iterate on its trading algorithms.
 With this in mind, moveable furniture lets people physically edit the space by remodeling it to suit the different needs of those using it.

 Collaboration can be distracting within an open plan office.
 So, we divided the Tink Tank from the main workspace by using curved walls and semi-transparent curtains to avoid causing a disturbance to those working nearby.

 Our new office space supports our collaborative work and culture.
 Togetherness is a core value at HRT and this space helps us achieve that.Emma Black, Design Project Manager (Real Estate), Hudson River Trading

-Hudson River Trading’s brand is all about people who love what they do.
+Hudson River Trading’s culture is focused on people who love what they do.
 So, for its office design in London, we kept branding subtle and focused on designing for people.
 Bespoke algorithm-inspired artwork creates brand recognition as you enter into reception.
 Throughout the office layout, we used the angles of HRT’s logo to juxtapose the curves of the building.